Regulations & Policies

 - Possible Suspension from the Jefferson Community College

 *These are the minimal recommended sanctions for violations and are not required.
-Depending on the severity of the incident, a student resident may also be suspended or removed from the residence halls and/or referred to the Campus Judicial Officer for additional sanctions outlined in the College's Code of Conduct Regulations.
+Depending on the severity of the incident, a student resident may also be suspended or removed from the residence halls and/or referred to the Chief Judicial Officer or designee for additional sanctions outlined in the College's Code of Conduct Regulations.

 Adjacent to the campus, the 114-mile-long Black River starts in the lower Adirondacks, passes through Watertown, and empties into the eastern end of Lake Ontario.
 Especially in the Watertown region, the river has fast-moving whitewater with a strong undercurrent; the river is marked by boulders, ledges, gorges, pinning spots, holes, and drop-offs.
 For safety reasons, all JCC students are prohibited from entering and utilizing all areas of the Black River that are immediately adjacent to campus property.
 Recreation access points are available at www.blackriverny.com for paddling, whitewater rafting, public fishing access, boat launches, trails and observation areas.
 The Black River is a Class IV+ river appropriate for experienced paddlers and professional whitewater guides; kayaking on the Black River should not be attempted by novices.
 Whitewater rafting is available through area rafting companies.